Trichomoniasis

 There is no proof that applying germicidal products to the vagina before sex can prevent trichomoniasis.
 No other measures are known to prevent it, either.

 Prevention also means protecting others: If you have trichomoniasis, it is important not to have sex until you have finished your treatment.
-The same applies for taking baths together and sharing clothes or sex toys.
+The same applies for taking baths together and sharing worn underwear or sex toys.
 It is also important that you inform everyone who you might have infected.
-Steady sex partners usually have treatment at the same time to avoid re-infecting each other (ping-pong effect).
+Steady sex partners usually have treatment at the same time to avoid re-infecting each other ("ping-pong effect").

 Treatment

 The treatment usually only takes one day in men, and seven days in women.
 The medication has to be prescribed by a doctor.
-It is taken in the form of tablets, often in the morning and evening.
+It is taken in the form of tablets, for example in the morning and evening.
 That is usually enough to effectively kill the parasites.

-Longer treatment might be needed if the symptoms don't go away – perhaps combined with metronidazole vaginal suppositories.
+If the symptoms don't go away, longer treatment might be needed – perhaps combined with metronidazole vaginal suppositories.

 Metronidazole has not been approved for use in pregnant women.
 But experts assume that it doesn't harm unborn babies.
-If treatment is needed, the medication can be taken ‘off-label’ in agreement with your doctor.
+If treatment is needed, you can consider taking the medication ‘off-label’ in agreement with your doctor.

 Henderson JT, Henninger M, Bean SI.
 Behavioral Counseling Interventions to Prevent Sexually Transmitted Infections: A Systematic Evidence Review for the U.S. Preventive Services Task Force.
 (AHRQ Evidence Syntheses; No. 192).
 2020.